namoopsoo/namoopsoo.github.io/_posts/2020-10-20-bike-share-learn-reboot.md

 ### Follow On

+#### Time of day more splitting exploration
+Find some more interesting techniques to try out different segmentation of the time of day.

 #### Better understanding of model uncertainty
 * As discussed in the [feature importances section](#feature-importances), it would be really interesting to take the test dataset and for the output probability vectors of all of the examples, to calculate the multi-class entropy, to see if indeed high uncertainty is associated with worse correctness rank (`kth accuracy` and `karea` in other terminology I have been using).
 * Of course this is really tricky from an _Active Learning_ point of view, because I can see a scenario where adding more training examples around the cases which have a higher uncertainty may improve the accuracy for the related test examples , but that feels like there is a risk of overfitting to the test set.
 In any case, however, if the live data is not reflective of the training/test data  distributions ( covariate shift ), then refreshing the model is important.